gallis-local/opsgenie-templates/azure-integration/azure-monitor-common-alert-schema/README.md

 ## How to use - Manual

 Apply to OpsGenie Azure Monitor Integration.
 Ensure that the filters are configured to ensure the webhook alerts are rendered using the proper template.
 Follow the configured Filter settings in each template.

-NOTE: Activity Log based alerts are pending proper filtering based on OpsGenie Variables.
-The current templates will not fire alerts for Activity Log based alerts using the proper template till resolved.

 ## Templates